changlabtw/MCIENet/README.md

 - `set-env_venv`: set up venv environment for MCIENet
 - `set-env_dnabert`: set up conda environment for dnabert

-> **note**: these scripts just for reference, you need to customize your environment path in the script.
+> *note: these scripts just for reference, you need to customize your environment path in the script.*

 ### Step 2: Prepare Dataset
-**First, you need to make sure you are in the docker container or activated the environment**

-> **note**: this project includes pre-processed data for two example datasets `gm12878 ctcf` and `helas3 ctcf` located in the `data/proc/` directory.
+this project includes pre-processed data for two example datasets `gm12878 ctcf` and `helas3 ctcf` located in the `data/proc/` directory.
 The pre-processing steps have already been completed for these example datasets.
 If you plan to use these datasets, you can skip the [2.1 Generate Pos-Neg Pairs](#21-generate-pos-neg-pairs) step and proceed directly to [2.2 Generate Training Data](#22-generate-training-data).

 #### Data Structure
 - Raw data: `data/raw/` - Contains the original input files (e.g., BED, BAM, FASTA files)